 Repeating a colonoscopy early after a negative exam was more likely to occur when:

-- Patients were male.
+- The patients were male.

-For average risk patients without a family history of inherited colorectal cancer, the natural development of cancer from even quite large polyps is slow.
+For average-risk patients without a family history of inherited colorectal cancer, the natural development of cancer from even quite large polyps is slow.
 Before the era of colonoscopy, doctors at the Mayo Clinic followed 226 patients who had barium enemas with advanced adenomas (over 1 cm) for 5, 10, and even 20 years.
 During that time only 2.5% became cancer at 5 years and 8% at 10 years.
 Seven out of ten cancers were found at an early stage before spreading to lymph nodes or distant sites.

 After analyzing their results, James Goodwin, MD, and his colleagues at the University of Texas concluded,